garfix/nligems/doc/features/central.md

 Once the semantic representation is available, it can be used by central processes to solve problems and execute tasks.

-## Dialog
+## Dialog Manager

-A dialog based system has a dialog manager at its center.
-This manager handles all incoming messages and delegates its actions to other parts of the system.

-A dialog typically has a tree structure.

-The type of dialog implements the purpose of the NLI system.
-This may be

-* to help the user find information in the database and update it
-* to help the user to select a product
-* to help the user to use one or more services

-It may be able to:

-* keep track of discourse goals (originating from the user, or the system itself)
+Most systems have some kind of dialog manager to help it with the following problems:

+* correct spelling mistakes (I don't understand X. Did you mean Y?)
+* disambiguate words (Do you mean: X as in Y, or as in Z?)
+* understand new compound nouns (By "city size" do you mean number of citizens or surface area?)

+See https://en.wikipedia.org/wiki/Dialog_manager In an NLI system, the user leads the dialog (user-initiative).
+The system does not commence requests of its own.
+It is a form of tactic flow-control error handling.

+To get an idea of how a dialog manager might work, here's an example:

+This dialog manager is a type of task manager.
+The dialog manager has one permanent top-level goal: to process user requests.
+With it comes a single top-level plan-template:

+    * top-level goal:
+        * receive request (A)
-* clarify the question or the request of the user
+        * process request
-* initiate the conversation based on system-goals
+        * show response
+        * repeat

+The (A) denotes the active goal.
+The active goal moves constantly through the active plans.
+As soon as 'receive request' is activated, a plan template is looked up , instantiated and inserted into the active plan:

+    * receive request:
+        * ASK USER for input
+        * correct spelling mistakes
+        * disambiguate words
+        * understand compound nouns
+        * analyse sentence

+'Correct spelling mistakes' might create one goal for each word:

+    * correct spelling mistakes:
+        * check 'how'
+        * check 'many'
+        * check 'people'
+        * check 'live'
+        * ...

+And 'check' will look like

+    * check: (OR)
+        * lookup in dictionary 'how'
+        * ASK USER to correct 'how' (A)

+The ASK USER task tells the system to suspend its own activity and wait for the user to reply.

+This structure allows for complex user-system interactions.

+During the user-system interaction, context information is stored in the DM.
+Things like current subject, current time.

 Data sources:

-* a goal model, that models the goals the system wants to achieve
-* a discourse model that holds active goals and means
+* plan templates (goal + steps to achieve the goal)
+* active plans (a list of hierarchical goal structures)
-* contexts: date and time of conversation, person roles (me, you: anaphora)
+* context information: date and time of conversation, person roles (me, you: anaphora)

 ## Planner